mtz8302/AOG_GPS_ESP32/README.md

 The ESP32 is connected to both boards UART1 separately (2x2 pins, RX/TX crossed (setup zone in code)).
 From one board you get UBX NavPVT and from the other UBX NavRelPosNED.

 Also see UBlox PDFs

+!!When using a new Version, set EEPROM_clear = true; (line 93) - flash - boot reset to EEPROM_clear = false; and flash again to reset settings!!